blackbytegames/blackbytegames.github.io/animecs/manual/about.md

 ## Design Goals

-### 1. Baking Over Runtime

-We pre-compute as much as possible.
+**Baking Over Runtime** - We pre-compute as much as possible.
 Bone matrices are sampled and baked during authoring.
 State machines are converted to optimized blob assets.
 This means zero reflection, zero string lookups, and zero GameObject traversal at runtime.

-**Why it matters:** Your game runs fast because the heavy work happened in the editor.
+Your game runs fast because the heavy work happened in the editor.

-### 2. Familiar Workflow

-If you know Mecanim, you know Animecs.
+**Familiar Workflow** - If you know Mecanim, you know Animecs.
 Same states, same transitions, same blend trees.
 We don't reinvent animation authoring—we just make it work at scale in DOTS.

-**Why it matters:** You don't rewrite your animation logic.
+You don't rewrite your animation logic.
 Right-click, bake, done.

-### 3. Performance by Default

-LOD isn't optional.
+**Performance by Default** - LOD isn't optional.
 Compute shader skinning isn't a toggle.
 Burst compilation isn't experimental.
 These are enabled by default because DOTS is for performance, and Animecs respects that.

-**Why it matters:** You get optimized animation without fighting configuration settings.
+You get optimized animation without fighting configuration settings.

-### 4. Explicit Behavior

-When you request a 0.3 second transition, you get 0.3 seconds.
+**Explicit Behavior** - When you request a 0.3 second transition, you get 0.3 seconds.
 When you set LOD thresholds, those exact thresholds are used.
 No hidden heuristics, no "smart" behavior that breaks your expectations.

-**Why it matters:** Debugging is easier when systems do exactly what they say.
+Debugging is easier when systems do exactly what they say.

 ## What Makes It Fast

-### Shared Bone Structures

-Multiple characters with identical skeletons share the same baked bone matrix data.
+**Shared Bone Structures** - Multiple characters with identical skeletons share the same baked bone matrix data.
 One character or one hundred—if they use the same rig, they reference the same blob asset.

-**Impact:** Less memory, better cache usage, faster baking.
+Less memory, better cache usage, faster baking.

-### Compute Shader Skinning

-Vertices are transformed on the GPU via compute shaders.
+**Compute Shader Skinning** - Vertices are transformed on the GPU via compute shaders.
 The CPU just updates bone transforms and dispatches compute jobs.
 No per-vertex CPU work, no mesh copies per instance.

-**Impact:** Thousands of characters without CPU bottlenecks.
+Thousands of characters without CPU bottlenecks.

-### LOD With Temporal Distribution

-Distant characters update at 1/8th frequency.
+**LOD With Temporal Distribution** - Distant characters update at 1/8th frequency.
 Updates are distributed across frames using deterministic offsets.
 No frame spikes when 200 characters need simultaneous updates.

-**Impact:** Consistent frame times even with massive crowds.
+Consistent frame times even with massive crowds.

-### Blob Assets for Everything

-State machines, transitions, clips, blend trees—all stored in blob assets.
+**Blob Assets for Everything** - State machines, transitions, clips, blend trees—all stored in blob assets.
 Fast access, safe for jobs, zero garbage collection.

-**Impact:** No allocations, no cache misses, pure data-oriented performance.
+No allocations, no cache misses, pure data-oriented performance.

-### Burst-Compiled Jobs

-Every system runs through Burst.
+**Burst-Compiled Jobs** - Every system runs through Burst.
 State evaluation, blend tree calculation, transition checks, LOD updates—all compiled to SIMD-optimized native code.

-**Impact:** 10-20x faster than managed C# for animation logic.
+Performance gains of 10-20x over managed C# for animation logic.

 ## Animecs vs Unity Animator